jpatrick408/ansible_homelab/README.md

     - Git
     - ~~python3-libdnf5~~.
        - ~~For systems that use DNF~~.
-       - This now installed by default in Fedora Systems.
+       - This installed by default in Fedora Sytems when you using the repository install.

 - Credit:
     - Most of what I have learned came from the following: